ethaizone/docker-shared-services/README.md

 ## 3\.
 Connecting Your Application Projects

-Your application's `docker-compose.yml` needs to connect to the shared `common_dev_backend_network`.
+Your application's `docker-compose.yml` needs to connect to the shared `shared_services_network`.

 ### Network Configuration

-In your application's `docker-compose.yml`, define the `common_dev_backend_network` as an `external` network.
+In your application's `docker-compose.yml`, define the `shared_services_network` as an `external` network.
 This tells Docker Compose that the network already exists and should be used, rather than created by this specific project.

 ```
 # In your application's docker-compose.yml
 networks:
-  common_dev_backend_network:
+  shared_services_network:
     external: true
 ```